 - Availability of source water assessment.

-- MCL, MCLG, Level 1 Assessment, Level 2 Assessment
+- PMCL, MCLG, Level 1 Assessment, Level 2 Assessment

 - If applicable, treatment technique, MRDL, MRDLG, action level, variances and exemptions